HomeSTM32STM32 ADC SeriesSTM32 ADC Part 1 – Single Channel Polling Mode

 The Rank section is used to configure the individual channel.
 When using multiple channels, we can configure the sequence of conversion here.
 Also we can set the sampling time for each channel.
 The sampling time is set in ADC CYCLES, and the higher the cycles, the more time ADC will take to sample each channel.

-Below is the image showing the clock configuration for the STM32F446RE.
+The image below shows the clock configuration for the ADC in STM32F446RE.

 The system is clocked by the external 8MHz crystal and we can use the PLL to run the system at maximum 180 MHz.
 There is no separate ADC Clock shown in the clock configuration.